UWCS/rs118/resources/1/lab.md

 ## Task 0: Create a new project

-**Task 0.0**: Create a new cargo project, `cd` into it, and open your editor.
-Check [the book](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html) for info on how to do this.
+**Task 0.0**: Create a new Cargo project, `cd` into it, and open your editor.
+Check [The Book](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html) for info on how to do this.

 ## Task 1: Data Types